 - City Reach 2A: Main Street to Colorado Way.
-Construction is expected to begin in August 2018 and last approximately 12-15 months.
+Construction began in August 2018 and is expected to last approximately 12-15 months.

 - City Reach 2B: Colorado Way to approximately 400 feet upstream of the BNSF railroad bridge.
-Construction is anticipated for late 2018 and last approximately 12-15 months.
+Construction is anticipated for mid-2018 and expected to last approximately 12-15 months.

 - BNSF Railroad Bridge will be replaced as part of an agreement between Longmont and BNSF.

 - South Pratt Parkway Bridge replacement began in early 2018 and is anticipated for completion in late 2018.
 However, final paving of the bridge and road surfaces will be dependent on weather conditions and may be delayed to spring 2019.

 - The St. Vrain Greenway will be closed during much of the work in this area.
 Closures are anticipated beginning late summer 2018.
 Detour routes will be posted.

 Izaak Walton Pond Reach: Upstream of BNSF Railroad Bridge to Sunset Street

 Longmont has partnered with the U.S. Army Corps of Engineers on a feasibility study regarding work in the area located between the BNSF Railroad Bridge and Lykins Gulch.
 Read more about the feasibility study >

 - Because of favorable construction costs in earlier reaches, some federal funding will be available for Longmont to use in the Izaak Walton Pond reach (from BNSF Railroad Bridge upstream to Sunset Street)